socketsupply/docs/guides/iam-credentials/index.md

-One of the upcoming features is an IAM wizard that will help walk you through setting up the AWS IAM permissions to get the most of the Operator applications.
+One of the upcoming features is an IAM wizard that will help walk you through setting up the AWS IAM permissions to get the most out of the Operator applications.

-In the meanwhile, here's a short guide in how to setup a user and a role to use the operator applications.
+In the meanwhile, here's a short guide in how to setup a user and a role to use with the operator applications.

 ## Creating an operator policy